For Scholars

 The Gennadius Library offers the M. Alison Frantz Fellowship in Post-Classical Studies, in honor of archaeologist, Byzantinist, and photographer M. Alison Frantz (1903–1995), a scholar of the post-classical Athenian Agora whose photographs of antiquities appear widely in books on Greek culture.

-Eligibility: Ph.D. students at a U.S. or Canadian institution, or those who have earned the Ph.D. within the last 5 years from a U.S. or Canadian institution, regardless of citizenship.
+Eligibility: Ph.D. students at a U.S. or Canadian institution, or Ph.D. holders who earned their degree within the last 5 years from a U.S. or Canadian institution, regardless of citizenship.
 Candidates focused on Late Antique through Modern Greek Studies, including but not limited to the Byzantine, Frankish, Post-Byzantine, and Ottoman periods should demonstrate their need to work in the Gennadius Library.

 Terms: A stipend of $11,500 plus room and board in Loring Hall, and waiver of School fees.
 Meals, Monday through Friday, are provided at Loring Hall for the fellow.
-Fellows are expected to be engaged full-time in the supported research from early September 2024 to late May 2025, and are expected to participate in the academic life of the School.
+Fellows are expected to be engaged full-time in the supported research at the library from early September 2025 to late May 2026, and are expected to participate in the academic life of the School.
 Any concurrent employment requires the permission of the Director of the School.
-A final report is due at the end of the award period, and the ASCSA expects that copies of all publications that result from research conducted as a Fellow of the ASCSA acknowledge the support of the ASCSA and be contributed to the Gennadius Library.
+A final report is due at the end of the award period, and the ASCSA expects that copies of all publications that result from research conducted as a Fellow of the ASCSA will acknowledge the support of the ASCSA and be contributed to the Gennadius Library.
+Research trips conducted outside of Athens must be preapproved by the Director of the Gennadius Library.

 Application: Submit an online application.
 An application consists of a curriculum vitae, description of the proposed project (up to 750 words), and two letters of reference to be submitted online.
 Student applicants must submit transcripts.
 Scans of official transcripts are acceptable.